TezBaydu/Milestone-project-4-GraphicDesign/README.md

     Allauth account allows for email verification but as created using superuser the verification has to be done via admin account in django.

 ### [Database](AWS)
-- AWS used to store data under database name ""
+- AWS Amazon used to store data under database name "kingsland-design"
     * Collections to store specific static data:
 - Create AWS account
 - go to aws.amazon.com